Supplements 101: Do You Need Them?

 Calcium supplements can help you meet your dietary requirements, especially if you are vegan, have osteoporosis, or are lactose intolerant.

-With calcium supplements, there is a lot of controversy.
+With calcium supplements, there is a lot of controversies.
 There are a variety of types and many debates about the risks.
-Again, this popular supplement is best left up the advice of your doctor.
+Again, this popular supplement is best left with the advice of your doctor.
 It can potentially help with certain conditions, but you want to make sure you aren’t left with any harmful side effects due to your body’s unique chemistry.